Curriculum

 This name is used as a placeholder for the actual type that will be passed to the Printer when an object is created.

-We can create the Printer objects for other data types also like Double/Long.
+We can create the Printer objects for other data types, also like Double/Long.
 So, the Code reusability is achieved in style.

 Printer(T value): This will accept a value of type T (any type).
 Whatever type is specified for an instance of Printer.

-Example 1: Generic Box Class
+Example 1: Creating a Generic Box Class

 package genericclass;